nikeokoronkwo/Node-v3/README.md

 The major reason for this fork is for the adoption of typescript and type support in the Flutterwave NodeJS Project (see: Flutterwave/Node-v3#156, Flutterwave/Node-v3#139, Flutterwave/Node-v3#69, Flutterwave/Node-v3#64, Flutterwave/Node-v3#25 - Since 2020).

 This repo has two branches: This branch uses .d.ts files and JSDoc for adding type intellisense to the code.
-For a full typescript implementation see the dev branch.
+For a full typescript implementation see the ts branch.

 ## Introduction